MatheusSchaly/AirG-Matheus-Schaly/README.md

 A file containing 20 rows has been created at questions/question_2/data/20_rows.csv.
 ```

-Moreover, a file named **20_rows.csv** containing 20 rows of randomly generated data will be created in the directory **questions/question_2/data/**.
+Moreover, a file named **20_rows.csv** containing 20 rows of randomly generated data will be created in the directory [questions/question_2/data/](https://github.com/MatheusSchaly/AirG-Matheus-Schaly/tree/main/questions/question_2/data).

-3. To run the script with your own parameters:
+**3. To run the script with your own parameters:**
 ```console
 # make question_2 ARGS="--num_rows=<your_num_rows> --csv_name=<your_csv_name>"
 ```